jmvtechnology/Clappr-Subtitle/readme.md

 # WARNING

 This is a very early version.
-You can't select subtitle tracks, and long str files may run slow.
+You can't select subtitle tracks, and long srt files may run slow.